DHH-2025-economic-bubbles/early-modern-global/README.md

 McCants, A. E. C. (2007).
 Exotic Goods, Popular Consumption, and the Standard of Living: Thinking about Globalization in the Early Modern World.
 Journal of World History, 18(4), 433–462. https://doi.org/10.1353/jwh.2008.0008

+Richardson, D. (1987).
+The slave trade, sugar, and British economic growth, 1748-1776.
+The Journal of Interdisciplinary History, 17(4), 739-769.

 ## Geography: How is a colonial geography being created?
 How is the world being organised through a colonial lens?
 ### Article Extraction Based on Keywords